rrcobb/battleship/README.md

 - local version: how to play against an AI or something?
 - local version: play on the same screen
+- internet version
 - game mode selector
 - prevent ships from locking when they intersect
+- how to confirm done?
+  - for now, just.. when the last ship is placed
+- how to edit after placed?
+- allow undo for placing ships
 - movement rerendering is... slow somehow?
-- internet version
 - Build for windows, mac, web?
 - web server for:
   - get latest binary
   - find active players to start a game
 - nice to have: bmps for the ships
 - sounds with https://docs.rs/rodio/0.14.0/rodio/ or something
-- how to confirm done?
-- for now, just.. when the last ship is placed
-- how to edit after placed?

 - ship placement / setup
   - DONE move boats with arrow keys